 - Hollandaise Sauce

-- Combine the flour and water in a small bowl and whisk to blend.
-Add the tomato mixture and continue to cook for 4 to 6 minutes, stirring occasionally.
+Combine the flour and water in a small bowl and whisk to blend.
+Add a small amount of the hot tomato sauce to the flour mixture and stir to blend, then whisk the mixture into the hot tomato mixture in the pan and continue to cook for 4 to 6 minutes, until thickened slightly, stirring occasionally.

-- To serve, arrange 2 slices of the toasted bread in the center of each serving plate.
-Remove the bay leaves and spoon equal amounts of the shrimp Creole over the bread.
+To serve, arrange 2 slices of the toasted bread in the center of each serving plate.
+Remove the bay leaves from the sauce, and then spoon equal amounts of the shrimp Creole over the bread.
 With a slotted spatula, gently lift the eggs out of the water, let them drain for a few seconds, and transfer 2 eggs to top each shrimp Creole serving.
 Drizzle with the hollandaise sauce and serve immediately.